oceantime/mFrame/docs/Guide_JS_Use.md

 You can check `src/bridge/bridge-weex.js` for detail.

 This module is the javascript part of the js-native bridge.
-About writing the native part, you can refer to [Custom GCanvas Bridge](https://alibaba.github.io/GCanvas/docs/Custom%20Bridge.html).
+About writing the native part, you can refer to [Custom WmCanvas Bridge](https://alibaba.github.io/WmCanvas/docs/Custom%20Bridge.html).